dalesgit/logseq-sd/pages/In touch.md

 	- Limiting beliefs.
 	- when our body is responding to us (cf. Whitehead) it is often **yelling**
 	- look for constriction and expanding
+		- Do I feel open about ...
+Am I shrinking back from ...